Karl Fritzsch

-Early and personal life
+Early life

-Karl Fritzsch was born in Bohemia into the family of a stove builder.
-His father moved constantly on work assignments, so Fritzsch never received formal education.
-For some years he worked as a labourer on river ships along the Danube.
-His marriage in 1928 to Franziska Stich produced three children, but ended in divorce in 1942.
+Karl Fritzsch was born on 10 July 1903 in Nassengrub in the Kingdom of Bohemia in Austria-Hungary (present-day Mokřiny, Czech Republic) into a Bohemian German family.
+His father was a stove builder and moved constantly on work assignments, so Fritzsch never received formal education.
+For some years, he worked as a sailor for First Danube Steamship Company, which operated river boats on the Danube.
+Fritzsch's marriage in 1928 to Franziska Stich produced three children but ended in divorce in 1942.